 In the UK and Europe, SMEs are defined as independent businesses with fewer than 250 employees (in the U.S., a company can employ up to 500 workers and still be considered an SME).
 They have an annual turnover of less than €50 million (about £40 million), or an annual balance sheet total that doesn’t exceed €43 million (approximately £34 million).

 Broadly speaking, there are two main types of businesses operating within the small scale sector.
-The first are traditional cottage or household industries.
+The first is a traditional cottage or household industries.
 They’re usually found in rural or semi-urban areas, and offer a lot in the way of part-time employment.

-The second type – which are often referred to as ‘modern SMEs’ – are particularly innovative where technology is concerned.
+The second type – which is often referred to as ‘modern SMEs’ – is particularly innovative where technology is concerned.
 They come up with creative solutions to old problems, and introduce new concepts or ways of doing things; most startups fall into this category.